 The Links card shows how many links were recorded in the most recent scan.
 This helps you understand the size of the link evidence collected for the site.

-Average SEO
+Average Accessibility

 Website readiness